-FIA_UAU.5 Multiple Authentication Mechanisms
+FIA UAU.5 Multiple Authentication Mechanisms

+FIA UAU.5.1

-FIA_UAU.5.1 The TSF shall provide password and [selection: biometric fingerprint, hybrid, no other mechanism] to support user authentication.
+The TSF shall provide password and [selection: fingerprint, iris, face, voice, vein, hybrid, no other mechanism] to support user authentication.

-Application Note: The TSF must support a Password Authentication Factor and may optionally implement a Biometric Authentication Factor, in the form of a fingerprint.
-A hybrid authentication factor is where a user has to submit a combination of PIN and biometric sample with both to pass and without the user being made aware of which factor failed, if either fails.
+Application Note: The TSF must support a Password Authentication Factor and may optionally implement a BAF, in the form of a fingerprint, iris, face, voice and (finger/palm) vein.
+A hybrid authentication factor is where a user has to submit a combination of PIN/password and biometric sample where both have to pass and if either fails the user is not made aware of which factor failed.